podium-lib/client/README.md

 The error object will reflect the http status code of the remote.
 In other words; if the remote responded with a 404, the `statusCode` in the error object will be 404.

+## On retrying

+A podlet consist of a manifest which contain metadata about a podlet.
+This manifest is fetched and cached by the client together with fallback content if such is defined in the manifest.

+Detection of updates to a podlet is done by the content route in the podlet serving a http header with the same version number as in the podlets manifest and if the client detect a difference between the http header version number and the version in the manifest cached in the client, the podlet have changed.

+In the event of a update the client will have to do multiple http requests to refetch both the manifest, fallback and content.
+In a distributed system there can be windows where a podlet can exist with two versions at the same time during a rolling deploy.
+In such a scenario the client might go into a "update loop" due to hitting different versions of the podlet.

+In a rolling deploy this is not nessessery a bad thing.
+But to prevent both the application using the client and the podlet, the client will terminate the process of updating if such a "update loop" is detected.
+How many times the client will retry setling a update before terminated can be set by the `retry` argument to the client constructor and the `.register()` method.